-A general order was issued yesterday, trans erring Major General Thomas's Division from the Army of the Ohio to the Army of Tennessee, and Major General Thomas takes command of the army formerly under Gen. Grant, of which the divisions of General McClermana and Wellace are to constitue a reserve, under General McClernand Major General Grant age.
-Surgeon-General Smith says that Penn. will retain command of his district, including sylvania is the only State on the Peninsula the army corps of Tennessee, but in the present movements will act as second in command under the Major General commanding the De CINCINNATI, May 2, 1862.
+A general order was issued yesterday, trans rring Major General Thomas's Division from the Army of the Ohio to the Army of Tennes see, and Major General Thomas takes com mand of the army formerly under Gen. Grant, of which the divisions of General McClermana and Wellace are to constitue a reserve, unde General McClernand Major General Grant will retain command of his district, including the army corps of Tennessee, but in the pres fully prepared for every emergency. ent movements will act as second in command under the Major General commanding the De-

-The Commercial has from its correspondent ith the army of Gen. Halleck, the following official figures of our loss at the battle of Pitts
+CINCINNATI, May 2, 1862.
+The Commercial has from its correspondent with the army of Gen. Halleck, the following official figures of our loss at the battle of Pitts